-Selling, general, and administrative expense
+Selling, General, and Administrative Expense

-Selling, general, and administrative expense increased by \$27.9 million, or 53.2%, for the six months ended June 30, 2022 as compared to the same period in 2021.
-The increase was primarily driven by an increase of \$7.6 million in personnel and related expenses as a result of higher headcount, an increase of \$4.6 million in stock-based compensation as a result of additional stock grants for new and existing employees, an increase of \$4.1 million in rent expense as a result of an increased number of stores in operation, and an increase of \$2.8 million of depreciation and amortization expense as a result of acquiring assets for the build out of new retail stores.
-The remaining \$8.8 million increase was composed of other miscellaneous operating and third-party expenses and fees, including additional recurring expenses as a result of becoming a public company.
+Selling, general, and administrative expense increased by \$40.3 million, or 47.1%, for the nine months ended September 30, 2022 as compared to the same period in 2021.
+The increase was primarily driven by an increase of \$11.0 million in personnel and related expenses primarily as a result of higher headcount, an increase of \$7.2 million in stock-based compensation as a result of additional stock grants for new and existing employees, an increase of \$6.8 million in rent expense as a result of an increased number of stores in operation, and an increase of \$4.5 million of depreciation and amortization expense as a result of an increased number of stores and internally developed software projects compared to the same period in 2021.
+The remaining \$10.8 million increase was composed of other miscellaneous operating and third-party expenses and fees, including additional recurring expenses as a result of becoming a public company.

-Marketing expense
+Marketing Expense

-Marketing expense increased by \$3.6 million, or 13.9%, for the six months ended June 30, 2022 as compared to the same period in 2021.
-The increase was primarily driven by increased digital advertising expense.
+Marketing expense increased by \$3.5 million, or 9.0%, for the nine months ended September 30, 2022 as compared to the same period in 2021.
+The increase was primarily driven by increased digital advertising expense as a result of new ad campaigns for product launches and refreshes.